 Life is unpredictable, but your food should always be delicious and full of nutrition.
-There are many reasons people choose to preserve food whether it’s to save money, preserve the harvest from their garden, avoiding processed/packaged store bough foods or for emergency preparedness, it seems like everyone is trying their hand at preserving food these days.
+There are many reasons people choose to preserve food whether it’s to for emergency preparedness, to save money, preserve the harvest from their garden or simply avoiding processed/packaged store bough foods, it seems like everyone is trying their hand at preserving food these days!

-I grew up in a family that embraced freezing and canning as ways to preserve homegrown and homemade foods.
-And in addition to those methods, I’ve also enjoyed dehydrating for food preservation over the past 15 years in my own home.
+I grew up in a family that embraced freezing and canning as ways to preserve homegrown, homemade recipes and wild foraged mushrooms.
+And in addition to those methods, I’ve also enjoyed dehydrating for food preservation over the past 20+ years in my own home.

 But then I started to become frustrated… Having multiple freezers full of important frozen food that can easily be lost in a power outage or mechanical failure….
 Long summer days of labor-intensive canning and heavy shelves/boxes of jars that can easily be broken or if too cold, freeze.

 While dehydrating helped make things more food safely shelf stable, it lacked in quality, taste and variety.
 Not to mention learning that much of the nutrition of food was being lost with both canning and dehydrating.

 Then I learned that there is another option for food preservation at home, Freeze Drying.

 Is Freeze Drying the Best Way to Preserve Food?

 Previously, freeze drying technology wasn’t practical for the home.
 Not only was freeze drying equipment extremely large and complicated, it was obscenely expensive at $30,000!

 My dad is the one that introduced me to the ideal of freeze drying at home, when he mentioned hearing an advertisement for a newly released, affordable, at home unit.
 Immediately I knew I had to have one, since I had already knew what a superiorly preserved product freeze drying produced, both from a taste and nutritional quality standpoint.